 When used as an access control list, a non-negated match allows access and a negated match denies access.
 If there is no match, access is denied.
-The clauses allow-notify, allow-recursion, allow-recursion-on, allow-query, allow-query-on, allow-query-cache, allow-query-cache.
-Allow-query-cache.
-Allow-query-cache.
-Allow-query-cache.
+The clauses allow-notify, allow-recursion, allow-recursion, allow-query, allow-query-on, allow-query-cache, allow-query-cache-on, allow-transfer, allow-update, allow-update-forwarding, blackhole, and keep-response-order all use address match lists.
 Similarly, the listen-on option causes the server to refuse queries on any of the machine's addresses which do not match the list.

 Order of insertion is significant.
 If more than one element in an ACL is found to match a given IP address or prefix, preference is given to the one that came first in the ACL definition.
 Because of this first-match behavior, an element that defines a subset of another element in the list should come before the broader element, regardless of whether either is negated.
-For example, in 1.2.3/24; 1.2.3.13; the 1.2.3.13 element is completely useless because the algorithm matches any lookup for 1.2.3.13 to the 1.2.3/24 element.
-Using 1.2.3.13; 1.2.3/24 fixes that problem by having 1.2.3.13 blocked by the negation, but all other 1.2.3.\ hosts pass through.
+For example, in 1.2.3/24; !
+1.2.3.13; the 1.2.3.13 element is completely useless because the algorithm matches any lookup for 1.2.3.13 to the 1.2.3/24 element.
+Using !
+1.2.3.13; 1.2.3/24 fixes that problem by having 1.2.3.13 blocked by the negation, but all other 1.2.3.\ hosts pass through.